RemedyData/Dahel_Global_Fire_Power_Analysis_Internship/README.md

 - Data derived from an Excel merged cell is changed to value in the data source.

 **Step 4:**
-- Data is ignored and not included as part of your data source.
+- Data is ignored and not included as part of the data source.